About The Historic Preservation Commission

 Façade Grant Program

 The Carmel Historic Preservation Commission routinely offers financial incentives for restoration through its Historic Façade Incentive Grant program.
-The program has been in place since 2016, with the last round of grant money being approved for reimbursement to eligible property owners by the Commission in September, 2021.
-The program is current closed, but the Commission anticipates holding another grant cycle in the Spring of 2022.
+The program has been in place since 2016, with the last round of grant money being approved for reimbursement to eligible property owners by the Commission in June 1, 2022.
+The program is currently closed, but the Commission anticipates holding another grant cycle in the Summer of 2022.
 Owners of historic properties identified in the 2014 City of Carmel/Clay Township Historic Architecture Survey are encouraged to complete projects that will improve and restore the historic character of their property, as seen from the public right-of-way.

 - Contact the Carmel Historic Preservation Commission at 317-639-4534 if you have questions about the façade grant program.